 Teams use the term MVP, but don’t fully understand its intended use or meaning.
 Often this lack of understanding manifests in believing that an MVP is the smallest amount of functionality they can deliver, without the additional criteria of being sufficient to learn about the business viability of the product.

 Teams may also confuse an MVP–which has a focus on learning–for a Minimum Marketable Feature (MMF) or Minimum Marketable Product (MMP)–which has a focus on earning.
-There’s not too much harm in this unless the team becomes too focused on delivering something without considering whether it is the right something that satisfies customer’s needs.
+There’s not too much harm in this unless the team becomes too focused on delivering something without considering whether it is the right something that satisfies the customer’s needs.

 Teams stress the minimum part of MVP to the exclusion of the viable part.
-The product delivered is not sufficient quality to provide an accurate assessment of whether customers will use the product.
+The product delivered is not of sufficient quality to provide an accurate assessment of whether customers will use the product.

 Teams deliver what they consider an MVP, and then do not do any further changes to that product, regardless of feedback they receive about it.